nisheethjaiswal/Home-Credit-Default-Risk/classification - loan default risk detection/README.md

 ## Design
 ---
-- I will build the model to answer to question of the bank: Is this applicant eligible for loan?
+- We will build the model to answer to question of the bank: Is this applicant eligible for loan?
 - The model will predict **Yes/No** based on historical credit data and appropriate algorithm.
-- I will do **exploratory analysis** on my dataset to seek insights and do **features engineer/selection** to ensure the model has the optimized input.
+- We will do **exploratory analysis** on my dataset to seek insights and do **features engineer/selection** to ensure the model has the optimized input.
-- I will few baseline models (Logistic Regression, KNN, SGD) and move on in to more advanced models (AdaBoost, XGBoost, LightGBM), compare them and choose the best model to optimize.
+- We will few baseline models (Logistic Regression, KNN, SGD) and move on in to more advanced models (AdaBoost, XGBoost, LightGBM), compare them and choose the best model to optimize.
 - XGBoost is the chosen model based on dedicated metrics (ROC AUC score and F2 score) to be optimized and deployment.

 ## Data
 ---
 - The dataset is provided by [Home Credit](http://www.homecredit.net/) and can be downloaded via [Kaggle](https://www.kaggle.com/c/home-credit-default-risk/data).
 - The original dataset has over *300,000* data points and *122* features to work with.
 After doing EDA and features engineering, I have arrived with the final dataset consists of over *300,000* data points and *250* features to build the models.
-- The **EDA notebook** can be found [HERE](https://github.com/luongtruong77/loan_risk_classification/blob/main/notebooks/EDA_features_engineering.ipynb)
+- The **EDA notebook** can be found [HERE](https://github.com/nisheethjaiswal/Home-Credit-Default-Risk/blob/main/classification%20-%20loan%20default%20risk%20detection/notebooks/EDA_features_engineering.ipynb)

 ## Algorithms
 ---